 The Global Angelman Registry

-Launched in 2016, the Global Angelman Syndrome Registry provides an invaluable resource for information into and about Angelman Syndrome.
+Launched in 2016 by the Foundation for Angelman Syndrome Therapeutics Australia, the Registry is a global initiative that provides an invaluable resource for information into and about Angelman Syndrome.
 It plans to:

 translate the registry into numerous languages in order to improve accessibility around the globe.

 include mobile applications to allow for data updates wherever you are.

 build on the base datasets with new modules and integrate with existing studies to recognise data already collected.

 add post-marketing capacity to assist in monitoring future clinical trials.

 To learn more and join the registry click here.

 Research Timeline for Angelman Syndrome

 1915: Harry Angelman was born in Birkenhead in the UK.